Skip to main content

 TOPIC_MATCH Operator

-AMPS provides the TOPIC_MATCH operator to compare a string value against a topic pattern using the topic matching policy configured for the instance.
+AMPS provides the TOPIC_MATCH operator to compare a string value against a topic pattern using the resolved topic matching policy for the current command or configuration object.
 This operator is useful when a message field contains a topic name, routing key, subject, or destination and you want to evaluate that field using the same topic matching rules that AMPS uses for subscriptions and topic-based configuration.

 The syntax of the operator is: